-The fact I don’t punish my children has been the subject of unsolicited criticism before.
-For instance, my neighbour implied I should spank my son because he was upset he had to take his bike home from the park.
+The fact I avoid punishing my children can be the source of unsolicited criticism.
+Recently, my neighbour implied I should spank my son because he was upset he had to take his bike home from the park.
 And, I have heard more than once that my strong-willed daughter would benefit from harsh punishment and stricter parenting.

-In the absence of punishment, outsiders sometimes assume my parenting is permissive.
+In the absence of punishment, many assume that there is also an absence of discipline.

 - traditional timeouts,

 It is important to note that removing these actions from discipline does not mean a parent has stopped teaching or guiding their child.
 It also doesn’t mean that the parent is focused on befriending instead of parenting their kids.
 There are three distinct styles of parenting and only one focuses on rigid rules and obedience.